Flight Attendant in the Air Force (1A6x1)

 For this AFSC, 5-level training averages 15 months.

 Upon achieving the rank of Staff Sergeant, airmen are entered into 7-level (craftsman) training.
 A craftsman can expect to fill various supervisory and management positions such as shift leader, element NCOIC (Noncommissioned Officer in Charge), flight superintendent, and various staff positions.
-For award of the 9-skill level, individuals must hold the rank of Senior Master Sergeant.
+For the award of the 9-skill level, individuals must hold the rank of Senior Master Sergeant.
 A 9-level can expect to fill positions such as flight chief, superintendent, and various staff NCOIC jobs.

 Average Promotion Times (Time in Service)